 By definition, a diuretic is a product that increases the body’s production of urine.
 Hence water, or any drink consumed in large volumes, is a diuretic.
 Importantly, urinating more does not inevitably lead to dehydration (excessive loss of body water).

-Drinking simultaneously provides the body with fluid for absorption (avoiding dehydration) and initiates urine production.… + Read More
+Drinking simultaneously provides the body with fluid for absorption (avoiding dehydration) … + Read More